living-atlases/base-branding/README.md

 [Here you have a table of skin layouts recommended](https://docs.google.com/spreadsheets/d/19rs1GuxZX2tRfm2x8YYf83fAcBrIG1gObIqVOV6C870/edit?usp=sharing), variables names, layouts used by ALA, links to code, etc.

-## Why brunch?
+## Why Vite?

-With [brunch.io](https://brunch.io) we can use node modules, ES6 js code, sourcemaps, minimize, development with watch and browser auto reload etc, with a more easy configuration than gulp.

-We copy the ALA dependencies (jquery, autocomplete, etc) via a plugin from the ALA submodule, so we can integrate ALA modules well.

-See the `brunch-config.js` for more details.
+Vite provides an extremely fast development experience with:

+- Native ES Modules support
+- Instant server start with hot module replacement (HMR)
+- Optimized production builds
+- Out-of-the-box support for TypeScript, JSX, CSS preprocessors
+- Simpler configuration compared to traditional bundlers

+We handle ALA dependencies (jquery, autocomplete, etc.) through Vite's optimized dependency management, which offers:
+- Better integration with modern ES modules
+- More efficient bundling
+- Improved caching for faster rebuilds

+See `vite.config.js`` for implementation details and customization options.

 ## TODO

 - [x] Add error page
 - [x] LA occurrences, etc stats in index
 - [ ] use of SASS and better style customization options
-- [ ] Nowadays, during development, if you modify the head/footer/banner you need an extra manual `brunch build` to update well your index and testPage with your changes.
-We have to find a better way to replace the HEADER, BANNER etc. See `brunch-config.js` plugins for more details.
+- [ ] Nowadays, during development, if you modify the head/footer/banner you need an extra manual build to update well your index and testPage with your changes.
+We have to find a better way to replace the HEADER, BANNER etc. See `vite.config.js` for more details.
 - [ ] Integration of some EU cookie utility like: https://www.npmjs.com/package/@beyonk/gdpr-cookie-consent-banner
 - [ ] Add sample `/favicon/{manifest.json|favicon.*}` required by `CAS`